PixelsCamp/docs/HACKATHON.md

 ## Project Registration

 The hackathon projects are now managed from the main Pixels Camp website.
-To register a new project for your team, log into your account, click the top right drop-down menu and press "Edit Project."
+To register a new project for your team, log into your account, click the top right drop-down menu and press "Create Project."

 From there you provide a title for your project, an intro (it will be used in the listings) and a full description.